Nanotechnology and Renewable Energy MSc – 2023 entry

 Accredited by the Institution of Engineering and Technology (IET) on behalf of the Engineering Council for the purposes of fully meeting the academic requirement for registration as an Incorporated Engineer and partially meeting the academic requirement for registration as a Chartered Engineer.

 You can also study this MSc part-time, taking between two and five years.
-The length depends on how many modules you study each year.
-You can study between two and six modules each year.
+You can study between two and six modules each year and the length taken to complete the MSc depends on how many modules you choose.
 We recommend part-time students work on their project in their final year of study when all eight modules have either been completed or are near completion.

 The structure of our programmes follows clear educational aims that are tailored to each programme.
 These are all outlined in the programme specifications which include further details such as the learning outcomes: